AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-eds.md

     >![NOTE]
     >
-    > The `main` indicates the branch on which you want to publish the content, and `docs` is the root folder of the Edge Delivery Services (Beta) repository you are working on.
-If you prefer to change the branch name on GitHub, then you must update the same branch name in the *mountpoint* URL (in the `fstab.yaml` file) and corresponding Publish profile in Experience Manager Guides.
+    > In the mountpoint URL, `main` indicates the branch on which you want to publish the content, and `docs` indicates the root folder of the Edge Delivery Services (Beta) repository you are working on.
+If you prefer to change the branch name on GitHub, then you must update the same branch name in the *mountpoint* URL (in the `fstab.yaml` file) and corresponding EDS Publish profile in Experience Manager Guides.

     ![](assets/eds-fstab-yaml-file.png){width="650" align="left"}
 2. Select **Commit changes**, enter commit details, and confirm.